alejandro-isglobal/alejandro-isglobal.github.io/teaching/Biomarkers.md

 Let's think first in terms of the response

 <br />
-Within those who did not respond (no), how many the test was negative?
+Within those who did not respond (no), how many tested negative?

 - <b>Especificity</b> (True negative rate)